webportnoy/telegram_bot/README.md

 4. Paste token to form in browser and submit form
 5. Edit test_bot.php, paste token and bot name
 6. Talk to your bot

+## New in version 1.1
+1. sendAudio() method - sends audio file with audioplayer (20Mb max)
+2. HTTP proxy support.

 ## Customizing bot
 ### Create commands you want in TestBot class